 Sashimi and Raw Seafood

-Any raw seafood, even sashimi-grade is not suitable for babies.
-Not only is the texture difficult for babies to chew (think octopus, squid, shrimp, and shellfish), the risk of parasitic infections and food poisoning is not worth the potential rush to the hospital.
-While the MHLW and other agencies do not give an exact age when raw seafood can be safely consumed, most parents wait around 3-4 years of age.
+Any raw seafood, even sashimi-grade quality, is not suitable for babies.
+Not only is the texture difficult for babies to chew (think octopus, squid, shrimp, and shellfish), but the risk of parasitic infections and food poisoning is not worth the potential rush to the hospital.
+While the MHLW and other agencies do not give an exact age when raw seafood can be safely consumed, most parents wait around 3-4 years.

-Sushi with cooked toppings such as boiled shrimp, unagi, and vegetables can be served to toddlers, but babies should skip it entirely.
+Sushi with cooked toppings such as boiled shrimp, unagi, and vegetables can be served to toddlers, but babies should skip it.

 Shirataki and Konnyaku/konjak

 Shirataki noodles and konnyaku/konjac are products made of yam plants.
-As the texture is rubbery and difficult to chew, they should be avoided during the baby stage, even if cut into manageable pieces.
+The texture is rubbery and difficult to chew, so they should be avoided during the baby stage, even if cut into manageable pieces.

 Seasoned Nori, Tsukudani, and Tsukemono

 Seasoned nori, tsukudani, and tsukemono are common rice accompaniments in Japan.
-However, due to the high sodium content, they should be avoided completely.
-Unseasoned nori is fine, although it can stick to the roof of the mouth so it should be given with caution.
+However, due to the high sodium content, they should be avoided altogether.
+Unseasoned nori is fine, although it can stick to the roof of the mouth, so it should be given with caution.
 In the early stages, you could serve shredded nori mixed into rice porridge or cooked rice for easy consumption.

 I hope this gave you an insight into what Japanese baby food is like.
-Although I only touched upon one aspect of Japanese baby food, babies here are exposed to lots of non-Japanese foods as well, such as bread, pasta, oatmeal, cheese, and more!
+Although I only touched upon one aspect of Japanese baby food, babies here are exposed to many non-Japanese foods, such as bread, pasta, oatmeal, cheese, and more!

-Again, I am not a nutritionist or an expert on baby food, if you do wish to feed your baby Japanese food, please consult your doctor/pediatrician.
-Ultimately, you as the parent know what’s best for your baby!
+Again, I am not a nutritionist or an expert on baby food.
+If you wish to feed your baby Japanese food, please consult your doctor/pediatrician.
+Ultimately, as the parent, you know what’s best for your baby!

 In part 2, I will address some of the questions asked by readers that Nami asked on her Instagram a while ago.
 If you also have questions, please post in the comment box below!